Russ Huxtable

 Russell "Russ" Huxtable is an American politician from the Delaware Democratic Party.
 He represents the 6th district in the Delaware State Senate from 2022 to present.
 He was re-elected to the 6th district in 2024.

+Biography

 As a student, Huxtable volunteered with the Appalachia Service Project.
 He has spent much of his career focused on affordable housing, working with various nonprofit groups in Delaware.
 He has served on the Delaware Governor’s Council on Housing and the Federal Home Loan Bank of Pittsburgh’s Affordable Housing Advisory Council.

 Huxtable earned a bachelor’s degree in political science and government from the University of Delaware.